 Train travel produces much lower CO2 emissions than flying (see the website Snowcarbon), so it's a more environmentally friendly way to travel.

 Eurostar's direct ski trains set off from St Pancras, calling at Ashford, before travelling direct to the French Alps, at around 186mph.
-They call at Moutiers, for Val Thorens and the other resorts of the Three Valleys (including Méribel and Courchevel), then continue to Aime-la-Plagne (for La Plagne), and Bourg St Maurice (for Les Arcs, La Rosiere, Tignes and Val d' Isere).
+They call at Moutiers, for Val Thorens and the other resorts of the Three Valleys (St Martin de Belleville, Les Menuires, Méribel, Brides les Bains, Courchevel, and La Tania), then continue to Aime-la-Plagne (for La Plagne), and Bourg St Maurice (for Les Arcs, La Rosiere, Tignes and Val d' Isere).

-This winter, the trains run from 20th December 2013, until 12th April 2014 (in effect, beginning with the Christmas holidays, and taking in the first week of the school Easter holidays).
+This winter, the trains run from 19th December 2014, until 4th April 2015 (last outbound train), or 12th April 2015 (last inbound train).
+In effect, the service begins with the Christmas holidays, and takes in the school Easter holidays).